FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 - `smc_iteration::Int`: The iteration index for the number of times SMC has been run on the same data vintage.
 Primarily for numerical accuracy/testing purposes.
 - `previous_data_vintage::String`: the old data vintage from which to start SMC when using a tempered update
+- `debug_assertion::Bool`: print output (if applicable) when encountering an assertion error during SMC to help with debugging.

 ##### Miscellaneous
 - `use_chand_recursion::Bool`: Flag for using Chandrasekhar Recursions in Kalman filter.